 Development of an appropriate mastitis control strategy and selection of antibiotics for treatment of mastitis must be based on a presumptive diagnosis of the type of pathogen that is most likely responsible for the infection.
 While some farms are using on-farm culture systems to help define treatments, other farms may benefit if veterinarians provide similar services in a limited in-veterinary clinic laboratory.
-Even when OFC or IVCC cannot be provided, it is still extremely important to have at least some culture data routinely collected so that treatment protocols can be appropriately defined.
+Even when on farm culture or veterinary clinic based rapid culturing cannot be provided, it is still extremely important to have at least some culture data routinely collected so that treatment protocols can be appropriately defined.
 When contagious mastitis is part of the problem, milk samples from fresh cows should be cultured to identify cows that are candidates for post-calving treatments, segregation or other interventions.
 The most cost-effective treatment protocols are those that are targeted for specific pathogens and provision of these services is an excellent way to increase veterinary involvement in mastitis control on dairy farms.